Mann2029/upi_fraud_detection/README.md

 - Train machine learning models using past transaction data.
 - Save trained models for future predictions.

 9️.
-Batch Fraud Detection
+Batch Fraud Detection(

-- Use batch_fraud_detection.py to analyze multiple transactions at once and detect fraud efficiently.
+- Use batch_fraud_detection.py to analyze multiple transactions at once and detect fraud efficiently and create a predictions csv file after that csv file data will be shown into graphs and bar chart.
+- Fraud_percentage_pie.png – Fraud Percentage (Pie Chart).
+- Fraud_by_transaction_type.png – Fraud by Transaction Type (Bar Chart).
+- Fraud_trend_over_time.png – Fraud Trend Over Time (Line Plot).
+- Fraud vs. Non-Fraud Count Plot.
+- Fraud by Location.

 10. Fraud Visualization

 - Fraud trends are visualized using:
-    -  fraud_vs_nonfraud.png – Fraud vs. Non-Fraud Transactions (Bar Chart).
-    -  fraud_vs_amount.png – Fraud Transactions by Amount (Boxplot).
-    -  fraud_trend_over_time.png – Fraud Trend Over Time (Line Plot).
-    -  fraud_vs_amount_histogram.png – Transaction Amounts for Fraud vs. Non-Fraud (Histogram).
-    -  fraud_location_heatmap.png – Fraud by Location (Heatmap).
+    - Use the Fraud_visualization.py to analyze the data of the prediction csv file.
+    - There are some key visualization to show the output of he csv file:
-    -  fraud_percentage_pie.png – Fraud Percentage (Pie Chart).
+        - Fraud cases per city.
+        - Stacked Bar Chart: Fraud Cases Per City (Random Forest).
-    -  fraud_by_transaction_type.png – Fraud by Transaction Type (Bar Chart).
+        - Fraud Predictions Across Transaction Types.

- ## Output Examples

-- Fraud Trends Over Time – A line chart showing how fraud occurrences change over different time periods.
-- Fraud by Transaction Amount – A boxplot visualizing fraudulent transactions across different amount ranges.
-- Fraud by Location – A heatmap highlighting high-risk fraud locations.
-- Fraud by Transaction Type – A bar chart showing which transaction types are more prone to fraud.
+        - Model Performance Bar Chart.
+    - We will use this all visualization to understand the fraud detected by the models.

 ## Error Handling